Constructing pseudo-Anosovs from expanding interval maps: The postcritical orbit of a zig-zag of pseudo-Anosov type

 \begin{proof} First suppose $f$ is positive and $m$ is odd.
 The image $F_L(\gamma)$ of the loop $\gamma \subseteq \tau$ contained in \textbf{1} is above the other strands of $F_L(\tau)$, and so after pseudo-isotopy it will be an interior loop $\gamma'$.
 This interior loop must necessarily be contained in $C_1$ and must map into \textbf{1} by Proposition \ref{singleint}.
 It follows that $x=1$ has period $2$.
 The linear branch of $f$ that applies to $x=1$ is $x \mapsto (m+1)-\lambda x$, hence we have $\lambda^{-1}=m+1-\lambda$.

 The case when $f$ is negative and $m$ is even is similar.
 The image $F_L(\gamma)$ is again an interior loop after pseudo-isotopy, and so must be contained in $C_1$.
-Since the linear branch of $f$ that applies to $x=1$ is $x \mapsto (m+1)-\lambda x$, it follows that $\lambda^{-1}=\lambda-(m+1)$. \end{proof}
+Since the linear branch of $f$ that applies to $x=1$ is $x \mapsto (m+1)-\lambda x$, it follows that $\lambda^{-1}=m+1-\lambda$. \end{proof}

 \begin{rmk} The examples described in Corollary \ref{quad} are the simplest examples of uniform expanders of pseudo-Anosov type.
 The corresponding pseudo-Anosovs all live on the four-punctured sphere $\Sigma_{0,4}$ and lift via a branched double cover to hyperbolic automorphisms of the torus.
-The content of Corollary \ref{quad} is that if we wish to avoid these relatively simple examples then we must consider positive zig-zags with an odd number of branches or negative zig-zags with an even number of branches.
-Equivalently, we consider PCP $\lambda$-zig-zags of sign $(-1)^m$ where $m=\floor{\lambda}$ is the modality of $f$ (cf. Definition \ref{defn:sign}). \end{rmk}
+To avoid these simple cases, we make the following definition (see Remark \ref{rmk:four} below). \end{rmk}